Fact Sheet #6: Modeling Soil Test Correlation Data

 Figure 1.
 Example correlation between soybean relative yield and Mehlich-3 K using the quadratic plateau model with the critical soil test value (CSTV) interpreted at 95% of the plateau yield.

 After the models were applied to the datasets, the five CSTVs ranged from 7-16 mg kg-1 for the Olsen P dataset, 46–66 mg kg-1 for the Mehlich-1 K dataset, and 116-168 mg kg-1 for the Mehlich-3 K dataset.
 Each empirical model had strengths and weaknesses but after evaluating the models, the QP model with the CSTV interpreted at 95% of the maximum predicted relative yield was selected as the modeling approach for FRST.
-There is no single modeling approach or dependent variable that is best for the correlation of all soil test datasets.
-However, all soil test correlation activities can use a standard relative yield calculation and modeling approach to compare outcomes and establish consistency and transparency in the process.
-Researchers are encouraged to simultaneously explore novel methods of soil test correlation with other relative yield definitions, models, and dependent variables to improve upon the process.
+There is no single modeling approach or dependent variable that is best for soil test correlation datasets.
+However, all soil test correlation activities can use a standard relative yield calculation and modeling approach to compare outcomes and establish consistency and transparency.
+Researchers are encouraged to simultaneously explore novel methods of soil test correlation with other relative yield definitions, models, and dependent variables to improve the process.
 A uniform modeling approach defining the CSTV will help provide transparency to soil-test-based fertilizer recommendations and highlight where soils start and stop benefiting from fertilization.

 We would like to thank the individuals who worked tirelessly for two years to develop the CSTV modeling methods and all FRST collaborators who provided feedback on data management, modeling, and CSTV decisions.
 We would also like to thank our funders, USDA-NRCS (grants 69-3A75-17-45 & NR233A750011G016) and USDA-ARS (grant 58-8070-8-016).
 Supported by agInnovation, The State Agricultural Experiment Stations, and Hatch Funds provided by the National Institute of Food and Agriculture, U.S. Department of Agriculture.